Integral Points for Multi-norm Tori: Examples for Higher Dimensional Tori

 The local condition $n\in N_{E/\Q}(\frak o_{E_p})$ for all primes $p\leq \infty$ is equivalent to the condition (1).
 Since $Gal(E/\Q)=Gal(E_v/\Q_2)$, one concludes that $n\in N_{E/\Q}(E^\times)$ by Theorem 6.11 in \cite{PR94}.

 If $(x_p)_{p\leq \infty}$ is the local solution with $x_p\in \frak o_{E_p}$ and $N_{E/\Q}(x_p)=n$ for all $p\leq \infty$, one can verify that $\psi_{H/E}((x_p)_{p\leq \infty})=1$.
-The computation of is the same as that in Example \ref{pell}. \end{proof}
+The computation of $\psi_{\Theta/L}[(N_{E/L}(x_p))_{p\leq \infty}]$ is the same as that in Example \ref{pell}. \end{proof}

 \bf{Acknowledgment} \it{ We would like to thank Jean-Louis Colliot-Th\'el\`ene for introducing us to study the Brauer-Manin obstruction and a lot of helpful discussion.
 He also pointed out a flaw in the original version of the paper.
 We would also like to thank David Harari for sending us his paper \cite{Ha08}.
+Both authors would also like to thank the referee for the suggestion of improving the paper.
 The work is supported by the Morningside Center of Mathematics.
-The first author is supported by NSFC, grant \# 10671104 and the second author is supported by NSFC, grant \# 10325105 and \# 10531060. }
+The first author is supported by NSFC, grant \# 10671104 and grant \# 10901150.
+The second author is supported by NSFC, grant \# 10325105 and \# 10531060. }

 \begin{bibdiv}

 \begin{biblist}